KMaleesha/RP-2023-025/README.md

 IT20245238 - Arachchi O.B.K

-> To implement speech to text targeting 2–4-year-old Sinhala speaking children using machine learning
+> To implement speech to text targeting 2–4-year-old Sinhala speaking children using machine learning.

 **Other necessary information**